A Family Immersion in Marine Conservation and Island Culture, hosted by Batu Batu and Tengah Island Conservation (TIC)

 Dawn Turtle Patrol / Dawn Track Walk

-Before the island stirs, one group will already be on the water, scanning nesting beaches with a TIC biologist.
-Another group reads the previous night’s tracks on foot: whose were they?
+Before the island stirs, one group heads out on the water with a TIC biologist to scan nesting beaches, while another reads the previous night’s turtle tracks on foot.
 Did she nest, or turn back?

 Evenings are left free to enjoy the island.